DDynamic-Evolution/MikoStorm/README.md

 MikoStorm aims to provide a viewer with many missing or unique features that enhance the Second Life experience.
 Anyone looking for a viewer with illegal features must look elsewhere — this is not the place for it.

+This is a one person project!
+So be patient

 ### Not on the TPV List.. why?

 Because I never applied and even tho I stay within TOS, I dont see a reason.
 It will be a specialized viewer.